linpengcheng/PurefunctionPipelineDataflow/README.md

        the key (type) of the input data and  the middleware.
    - Based on the metadata carried in the output data, call the external receiving pipeline function.

+### The unification with Event-driven Architecture

+- Warehouse
+   - The database has a trigger mechanism
+   - Clojure has `add-watch`
+- Workshop
+   - Database trigger
+   - Clojure's `watch` function

 #### The unification with Computer Hardware Architecture